torvalds/linux/Documentation/driver-api/cxl/platform/bios-and-efi.rst

 test their configurations with the existing CXL driver and provide driver support for their auto-configurations if features like RAS are required.

+Platforms requiring boot-time programming and/or locking of CXL fabric components may prevent features, such as device hot-plug, from working.

 UEFI Settings
 =============
 If your platform supports it, the :code:`uefisettings` command can be used to